ghiscure/DevC/README.md

 ```
 https://developers.facebook.com/docs/messenger-platform/getting-started-app-setup
 ```
-There are 4 items that you must pay attention
+There are 4 items that you must pay attention to
 ![Facebook](./Documentation/img/facebook.png)